Rickaym/Asciin.py/docs/basics.rst

 Planes
 =======
-A Plane is a
-Models, they are shapes, angles, text, diagrams, spheres and circles.
-Every model inherits from the :class:`Asciinpy.Plane` that provides an interface for a variety of things necessary for subsystem interactions to the model.
+These are the most simple 2D objects available for basic static shapes like :class:`~Asciinpy._2D.objects.Squares`, :class:`~Asciinpy._2D.objects.Tiles` and :class:`~Asciinpy._2D.objects.Text`.
+Planes support basic transformation such as movement and enlargement through supplementary methods.
+It cannot be trusted for Plane subclasses to recalculate self attributes when complex transformation is imposed instead, developers are recommended to override and change these attributes themselves -- this is particularly because Planes are meant to speedy and simplified.
+Consider using :class:`~Asciinpy._2D.definitors.Mask` that we'll touch on next up.

-There are two ways to create your own models.
+There are two ways to create your own Planes.

-1. Subclassing.

-When subclassing :class:`Asciinpy.Plane` you are provided a full set of methods that a model should traditionally have such as :obj:`Asciinpy.Plane.blit` and :obj:`Asciinpy.Plane.collides_with`.
-These methods can be overidden but avoid it if possible.
+1. Instantiating a new Plane object with an image kwarg

+Taking a closer look to :obj:`Asciinpy.Plane.__init__`, the `image` attribute is not expected to change unless enlargement is invoked.
+The dimensions of Plane is also deduced by the given image.

 `E.g. 2`